Investing

 When is the leverage effect used?

 The leverage effect is used when companies or investors want to boost return on equity using debt.
-It’s common in corporate finance, real estate and leverage trading.
-Leverage can help finance growth or increase investment capacity.
+It’s common in corporate finance, real estate and leveraged crypto trading.
+Leverage can help finance growth or increase investment capacity, but it also carries increased risks.

 When does the leverage effect take effect?